 This property features a creek that runs freely following summer monsoons and winter rains, watering old-growth oak, juniper, cedar, cottonwood & sycamore trees.
 Its grassy foothill slopes and riparian creek bottom abound with diverse animal and plant life, offering a true year-round Paradise for bird-watchers, hikers, hunters, or anyone who loves the unspoiled outdoors.

 This has been an excellent cattle & horse property in the past.
-With its shallow water table (30 to 70 feet in nearby wells)—and the well-established Colibri Vineyard just four miles away in nearby Whitetail Canyon (on the site of an apple orchard once owned by the Morrow family)—this could also be a great opportunity for someone wanting to join Arizona’s growing wine industry!
-Soil & water have both passed recent tests for wine-grape suitability.
+The water table is quite shallow: according to the Arizona Department of Water Resources, the depth to water is 32.1 feet and 70 feet in two nearby wells on adjoining properties.
+Add the fact that the well-established Colibri Vineyard is less than four miles away in nearby Whitetail Canyon (on the site of an apple orchard once owned by the Morrow family), and this could also be a great opportunity for someone wanting to join Arizona’s growing wine industry!
+Soil and water have both passed recent tests for wine-grape suitability.

 This is a location rich in historical, biological, and archeological significance.
 The Chiricahuas boast a dizzying array of plant and animal life—which is why the American Museum of Natural History long ago located its Southwestern Research Station nearby.
 In the 1800s, these same slopes were home to the legendary Apache chiefs Cochise and Geronimo, as well as the colorful mining boom towns of Galeyville (just south of the Morrow Ranch) and Paradise.
 (The modern village of Paradise is two miles south on the Paradise/Turkey Creek Road.)
 Remnants of former inhabitants, including many Native American artifacts, can still be found on the land.